 - Inaccurate information may lead you down the wrong path, increase the length of the sales process and possibly keep you from reaching decision-makers.

 - Salespeople feel like asking a question they don't know the answer to may make them appear unprepared.
-If you don't know exactly what a prospect means, ask!
+If you don't know what a prospect exactly means, ask!
+What was right yesterday may be wrong today.
 Please prepare for your conversations with prospects and customers, but remember, you are not a mind reader, and information can become outdated quickly.
-What was right yesterday may be wrong today.

 - You might uncover an additional need that you were unaware of where you could be helpful to the prospect.